Aubrey Griffin

-Aubrey Griffin (born November 6, 2001) is an American professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
+Aubrey Griffin (born November 6, 2001) is an American professional basketball player who most recently played for the New York Liberty of the Women's National Basketball Association (WNBA).
 She played college basketball for the UConn Huskies.
 Griffin was selected 37th overall in the 2025 WNBA draft by the Minnesota Lynx.

 High school career

 As a freshman, Griffin led Ossining to the 2016 Class AA NYSPHSAA championship.
 She tore her ACL before her sophomore year.
 In her junior year, she was named the 2018 New York Section 1 Player of the Year and an all-state selection.
 In her senior year, Griffin led the team to another appearance in the state championships, and was selected as Miss New York Basketball in 2019.
 She was also was a McDonald's All-American and a WBCA All-American.

 Griffin was a five-star recruit and ranked no. 33rd in the class of 2019 by ESPN.
 She committed to UConn on September 27, 2018, and was the only commit from the class of 2019 for the team.